 - Menshikov Palace with the exhibitions of the cultural heritage of the XVIII century

-What to see in the Hermitage
+What is inside the Hermitage

 Tips for visitors

-People who visit the Hermitage museum for the first time often face many domestic and organizational problems.
+People who visit the Hermitage for the first time often face many domestic and organizational problems.
 If you follow simple rules, the tour will pass without annoying misunderstandings.

 - Wednesday and Friday – from 10:30 to 21 hours;